 3. Continuous Care

 Research has repeatedly shown that patient recovery and low readmission rates depend almost entirely on continuity of care post-discharge.
-Though private nursing agencies do not normally track remission rates, having a skilled nurse, whether 24/7 or for short wellness checks, ensures that the same level of care the patient received in the hospital will continue at home.
+Though private nursing agencies do not normally track remission rates, having a skilled nurse, whether 24/7 or for short wellness checks, ensures that the same level of care the patient receives in the hospital will continue at home.

 4. Nurse Visit to the Hospital

 Perhaps the biggest secret in private nursing, and the one that case managers attribute high success rates to, is the private nurse being at the hospital for discharge.
-There, the private nurse receives complete instructions in-person from the case manager, physicians, and care team.
+There, the private nurse receives complete instructions in person from the case manager, physicians, and care team.
 Note: During the COVID-19 pandemic, hospital visitation policies vary and may include restricted entrance.